KnollFrank/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Model Training

 TODO:
 - Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+The discussion can include
+  - (+) the type of optimizer,
+  - (+) the batch size,
+  - (+) number of epochs
+  - and any hyperparameters such as

-To train the model, I used an ....
+    - (+) learning rate,
+    - (+) keep_prob
+- cross_entropy

+To train the model, I used an AdamOptimizer, a batch size of 128, number of epochs of 20, a learning rate of 0.001, `keep_prob` of 0.5 for each of the two dropout layers (`tf.nn.dropout`) of the model.
+While training the exact model is saved which best performs on the validation dataset (see `train()` function).

 #### Finding a Solution Step by Step